 Make sure your payroll department calculates final hours worked as well as any unpaid vacation or PTO hours.

-Let the employee know when they can receive those payments.
+Help the employee understand the internal process and when they can expect to receive those final payments.

 6. Farewell Party

-It is important to show your appreciation for the departing employee by hosting a farewell party.
+Show your appreciation to the departing employee by hosting a farewell party.

 If budget allows, purchase a small gift to share as a token of your gratefulness for their contribution to the organization.